Vierdant/world-animation-catalog/README.md

 - Open an [issue](https://github.com/Vierdant/world-animation-catalog/issues) with detailed information
 - Include steps to reproduce for bugs
 - Check existing issues before creating new ones
+- Alternativly, you can join our [Discord Server](https://discord.com/invite/cnknQJDBer) and submit issues there <3

 ### 🎭 Animation Data
 - Submit new animations via pull request